Executive Director and Founder

 Please share our site through social media and help us get the word out.

-Chris Skinner has shared his story of tragedy-to-triumph with millions of students, teachers, business leaders, professionals, religious congregations and people from all walks of life.
-After a near fatal car accident in June 2000, Chris woke from a coma two weeks later to find that his life had taken a dramatic change; he was a quadriplegic.
+Chris Skinner shared his story of tragedy-to-triumph with millions of students, teachers, business leaders, professionals, religious congregations and people from all walks of life.
+After a near-fatal car accident in June 2000, Chris woke from a coma two weeks later to find that his life had taken a dramatic change; he was a quadriplegic.
 It was a defining moment in his life and as a result, Chris gained a new perspective and a mission to help others.